-In all cases the reduced matrix graph was constructed with $\tau = 1.25$.
-With the WRG renumbering method we save between 9% and 52% of PBGSpreconditioned BiCGSTAB iterations on the finest level compared to the original numbering QN.
-Since the renumbering has to be computed only once $(k_r = \infty)$ the additional computational costs for WRG are negligible.
-The improvement is strongest for case C, which is due to the fact that in this case the flow is almost supersonic and thus there is a main stream in which information is transported.
+In all cases the reduced matrix graph was constructed with τ = 1.25.
+With the WRG renumbering method we save between 9 and 55% of PBGS-preconditioned BiCGSTAB iterations on the finest level compared to the original numbering QN.
+Since the renumbering has to be computed only once (k_r = ∞) the additional computational costs for WRG are negligible.
+The improvement is strongest for case 1C, which is due to the fact that in this case the flow is almost supersonic and thus there is a main stream in which information is transported.
+A further increase of the Mach number would lead to a decrease of the number of iterations and would improve the profit of the renumbering techniques as well.